DuryDuty/ExampleFramework/readme.md

-# Basic Framework for Woolworths
+# Basic Framework for training & job applications

 Goal of this exercise:
 To demonstrate your ability to design and implement browser-based automated tests